raspberrypilearning/cd-beginner-scratch-sushi/en/step_3.md

 Code in Scratch comes in the form of blocks that you connect to make programs.
 You choose blocks from the **code blocks palette**, drag them into the **current sprite panel**, and then connect them to each other.

 There are ten categories of blocks.
-They are colour-coded, and you can choose between them in the list at the top of the **code blocks palette**.
+They are colour-coded, and you can choose between them by clicking on the items in the list at the top of the **code blocks palette**.

 --- /collapse ---